Terms like carbon footprint and ecological footprint gained popularity in the 90s as we became more conscious of our environmental impact.

-A carbon footprint is the total amount of greenhouse gases that are caused by an individual, event, organization, service, place, or product.
+A carbon footprint is the total amount of greenhouse gases caused by an individual, event, organization, service, place, or product.

-It is measured by the amount of carbon dioxide (CO2) produced through the burning of fossil fuels and is expressed as a weight of CO2 emissions produced in tonnes, often referred to as carbon equivalents.
+It is measured by the amount of carbon dioxide (CO2) produced by burning fossil fuels and is expressed as a weight of CO2 emissions produced in tonnes, often referred to as carbon equivalents.

 Human activities are one of the major causes of greenhouse gas emissions.
 Greenhouse gases can be emitted through…

 - Burning of fossil fuels for electricity, health, and transportation